Table of contents

 How to Calculate Customer Churn Rate

 Calculating your churn rate is straightforward.
 The standard formula focuses on the number of customers lost relative to the total number of customers at the start of the period.
+Pair the result with other customer retention metrics to get a fuller picture of account health.

 The Churn Rate Formula